 - Powers, duties and appointments of the Board.

-The Board meets regularly and has established four specialist committees these include:
+The Board meets regularly and has established five specialist committees these include:

 - Building Development Committee

 - Research Advisory Committee

 - Advocacy & Communications Committee